 When a customer does not pay an account receivable and it becomes clear that the account receivable won’t get paid by the customer, it has to be written off as a bad debt expense or one-time charge.

-How Do Receivables Differ From Accounts Payable?
+Accounts Receivables vs. Accounts Payable?

 Accounts receivable and accounts payable differ in that they are on opposite sides of the balance sheet.
 Accounts receivable is money that is owed to a company by a customer and is considered an asset.
 Accounts payable, on the other hand, is money your company is obligated to pay and is considered a liability.